qaecology/blogdown-website/content/authors/Emma Hudgins/_index.md

 ---

 Emma's interested in the ecology, impacts, and management of species that are changing their distributions due to humans.
-She works on the optimization of management and surveillance for species with dynamic ranges, includng for invasive pests and trees undergoing climate-induced range shifts.
+She works on optimising the management and surveillance of species with dynamic ranges, including for invasive pests and trees undergoing climate-induced range shifts.

 She is interested in creating better forecasts of future species distributional patterns, and better recommendations for invasive species management at large scales.